Skip to content

 Commission Rate

-Standard is 10–20%.
+Standard is 10-20%.
 Anything significantly higher should be questioned.
-Verify whether the commission is taken from gross or net earnings.
+Verify whether the commission is taken from gross or net earnings — the difference matters.

 Exclusivity

-I wonder if you will decide to accept an exclusive arrangement or push for a non-exclusive one.
-Either can be appropriate — exclusive contracts can be excellent with the right agency, but they mean you can’t freelance or work with other agencies.
-Understand what you’re agreeing to.
+Either exclusive or non-exclusive arrangements can work, depending on your situation.
+Exclusive contracts can be excellent with the right agency, but they mean you can’t freelance or work with other agencies during the term.
+Understand exactly what you’re agreeing to before signing.

 Contract Duration

-Typical contracts run 1–3 years.
-Shorter is generally better for beginners because it gives you an exit if the relationship isn’t working.
-Look for contracts with reasonable termination clauses — you should be able to leave if the agency isn’t getting you work.
+Typical contracts run 1-3 years.
+Shorter is generally better for beginners — it gives you an exit if the relationship isn’t working.
+Look for reasonable termination clauses that allow you to leave if the agency isn’t getting you work over a defined period.

 Territory

 Some contracts cover specific geographic territories.
 An agency might represent you in the US but not internationally.
-Understand the full scope of the agreement.
+Understand the full geographic scope before signing.

 Usage Rights

-And when you understand usage rights from day one, you will protect your image and your income for years.
 Usage rights determine how your images and content can be used, for how long, and in what contexts.
-This should be clearly defined in every booking contract.
+This should be clearly defined in every booking contract — not left vague or open-ended.
+Misunderstood usage rights have cost models significant money and control over their own image.

 The Digital Modeling Revolution

-I’d like you to begin allowing yourself to fully grasp what has changed in the last five years: an entirely new category of modeling has emerged that offers more opportunities, more flexibility, and more income potential than the traditional agency model ever did.
+The last five years created an entirely new category of modeling that offers more opportunities, more flexibility, and more income potential than the traditional agency model provided.

-The more online content brands need — social media ads, website imagery, app content — the more models they need to create it.
-That means more jobs for more types of models than traditional print and runway modeling ever required.
+The more online content brands need — social media ads, website imagery, app content, UGC for paid ads — the more models they need to create it.
+That means more jobs, for more types of models, at more price points than traditional print and runway ever required.

 Direct-to-Brand

-You already know how to connect with brands through social media.
-Platforms allow models to work directly with brands, bypassing agencies entirely.
-While agencies still add significant value through relationships and negotiation skills, it’s now fully possible to build a modeling career independently through Instagram and TikTok.
+Platforms now allow models to work directly with brands, bypassing agencies entirely for some work.
+While agencies still add significant value through relationships and negotiation expertise, it’s now fully possible to build a modeling career independently through Instagram and TikTok.
+The leverage point shifts when you have your own audience.

 Creator Modeling

-It’s very rewarding to know that you no longer need to live in New York, LA, or Milan to start a modeling career.
-Digital modeling can be done from anywhere with a good camera and internet connection.
-Geographic barriers are gone.
+You no longer need to be in New York, LA, or Milan to start a modeling career.
+Digital modeling happens from anywhere with a good camera and solid internet connection.
+That geographic barrier used to filter out thousands of talented people.
+It doesn’t anymore.

 Build Your Portfolio Wisely

-It’s very positive and comforting to know that you don’t need expensive professional photos to start.
-Clean, natural-looking photos in good lighting are what agencies want to see.
-Your agency will help you build a professional portfolio through test shoots once you’re signed.
+You don’t need expensive professional photos to start.
+Clean, natural-looking photos in good lighting — showing your natural appearance — are what agencies want for initial submissions.
+Your agency will help you build a professional portfolio through test shoots after signing.

-The most important thing, obviously, is your physical and mental wellbeing.
 Modeling requires sustained energy, emotional resilience, and body confidence.
-Set your own health standards from the start and don’t let anyone pressure you to change them.
+Set your own standards from the start and don’t let anyone pressure you to change them for their convenience.
+Every professional agency worth working with will respect those standards.

-At first, most beginning models need supplemental income while building their career.
+Most beginning models need supplemental income while building their career.
 There’s no shame in this.
-Even successful models maintain other income streams — including content creation, which pairs perfectly with modeling.
+Even successful models maintain other income streams — content creation pairs particularly well with modeling and compounds the value of both.
 Explore creator economy jobs that complement a modeling career.

 How old do you need to be to sign with a modeling agency?

-Many agencies sign models as young as 14–16, though work for minors is subject to specific labor laws.
+Many agencies sign models as young as 14-16, though work for minors is subject to specific labor laws and parental involvement requirements.
 Most agencies prefer models who are at least 18 for the broadest range of opportunities.
-There is no upper age limit — the industry is increasingly embracing models of all ages.
+There is no meaningful upper age limit — the industry is actively embracing models across age categories.

-No. In fact, many agencies prefer simple, unedited photos.
-They want to see what you actually look like — clear skin, natural hair, minimal makeup.
-Professional photos can work against you if they obscure your natural features.
+No. In fact, many agencies actively prefer simple, unedited photos.
+They want to see what you actually look like — natural skin, natural hair, minimal makeup.
+Professional photos can work against you if they obscure your natural features or make it hard to assess your natural appearance.

 It varies widely.
-Some models get their first booking within weeks; others wait months.
-Your agency will typically begin with test shoots to build your portfolio, then start submitting you for jobs.
-Patience is essential — building a modeling career rarely happens overnight.
+Some models get their first booking within weeks of signing.
+Others wait several months.
+Your agency typically begins with test shoots to build your portfolio, then starts submitting you for jobs.
+Building a modeling career rarely happens overnight — patience and consistent professionalism are the only reliable predictors.

 Can I sign with multiple modeling agencies?

 It depends on your contract.
 Non-exclusive arrangements allow you to sign with different agencies in different markets.
-Always read your contract carefully to understand exclusivity terms.
+Always read your contract carefully to understand the exclusivity terms before signing with anyone.

-What should I do if I think a modeling agency is a scam?
+What if I think an agency is a scam?

 Trust your instincts.
-Do more research.
-Check for reviews from other models, verify the agency’s credentials, and never pay upfront fees.
-If you’ve been scammed, report it to the FTC and local consumer protection agencies.
+Do more research before you pay anything or sign anything.
+Check for reviews from other models, verify credentials independently, and never pay upfront fees.
+If you’ve been scammed, report it to the FTC, your state Attorney General’s consumer protection office, and the Better Business Bureau.

 Looking for Creator-Focused Representation?

 Most agencies charge upfront.
 Most agencies offer no guarantees.
-Most agencies disappear when results don’t materialize.
-Aruna is built differently.
-Apply at arunatalent.com to find out if you qualify.
+Most agencies disappear when results don’t come quickly.
+The application takes 2 minutes.

 60+ creators · $50M+ total revenue